hugo-ribaud/bumb-buddy/memory-bank/systemPatterns.md

 - **Realtime Implementation**: Supabase Realtime enabled with Metro bundler workarounds for Expo compatibility
 - **Database Schema**: Structured with a focus on security, flexibility, and future extensibility
 - **Caching Strategy**: 24-hour cache expiration for reference data with manual refresh option
+- **User Synchronization**: Database triggers for automatic public.users creation when auth users sign up
+- **Preference Storage**: Dual storage in AsyncStorage and database for optimal performance and sync

 ## Component Relationships